 A marriage to a fellow student in the 1930's did not survive his time in jail, but his loyalty to communism had remained intact.

-He blamed jealousy and failures in the behavior of his wartime superiors, not faults in the Communist system, for his imprisonment, and remained a party member until 1968 when the party expelled him for taking part in a public protest against the Soviet invasion of Czechoslovakia.
+He blamed jealousy and failures in the behavior of his wartime superiors, not faults in the Communist system, for his imprisonment, and remained a party member until 1968, when the party expelled him for taking part in a public protest against the Soviet invasion of Czechoslovakia.

-Kopelev had become a member of the literary and intellectual circle around Andrei D. Sakharov, the father of the Soviet atomic bomb, whose realization of the destructive potential of his own creation had turned him into Russia's leading advocate of human rights.
+Kopelev had become a member of the literary and intellectual circle around Andrei D. Sakharov, the father of the Soviet atomic bomb, whose realization of the destructive potential of his own creation turned him into Russia's leading advocate of human rights.

-He said later: As we began to oppose the unjust persecution of people with different opinions, it was not a struggle against the regime.
+He said later: "As we began to oppose the unjust persecution of people with different opinions, it was not a struggle against the regime.
 We wanted to make the regime more just.
 We wanted to improve it.
 We wanted to reform it.
-We were not revolutionaries.
+We were not revolutionaries".

 The majority of political activists had believed the regime could be reformed.

-The Lev Kopeley Prize for Peace and Justice has been awarded by the Cologne based Lew-Kopelew-Forum since 1999, to honor people, projects or organizations, who stand for and are working towards his ideals.
+The Lev Kopeley Prize for Peace and Justice has been awarded by the Cologne based Lew-Kopelew-Forum since 1999, to honor people, projects or organizations, who stand for, and are working towards, his ideals.

-'I don't believe in 'isms or ideologies', he had said in 1977.
-'What I believe in is humanity, in the responsibility of all human beings for each other.'
+"I don't believe in "isms or ideologies", he had said in 1977.
+"What I believe in is humanity, in the responsibility of all human beings for each other."